Experiential Learning

 David Kolb’s well-known experiential learning cycle was published in 1984.
 The cycle counters the idea of a lesson or course as a series of rigid sequential steps.
 Instead, in its fluidity and repetition, it allows for ongoing reflection as well as a continued shaping of the learning process by learners themselves.
 Experiential learning offers a valuable pedagogical opportunity to connect with learners’ lived experience and their experience with what is being taught.
 Learner “engagement” does not just occur at the beginning of a course.
 Everything the brain takes in is compared to, and connects to, what is already recognizable.
 In other words, new neural networks build on existing ones as the brain learns by association.
 The learning cycle – from the why and what to the how of learning – is achieved by connecting our curriculum to the real lives of our learners throughout the learning process.
 Often misapplied to field or work “experience” (skill application) in postsecondary education, experiential (derived from experience) learning is the foundation of human learning and discovery.

 This is why “experience” begins the cycle.
 From a UDL and neuroscience perspective, a meaningful learning experience starts with educators engaging their learners’ affective systems, which are involved in creating motivation and emotional significance.
-From an anti-oppressionOpens in a new window perspective, educators honour their learners’ lived experienceOpens in a new window and what the learner brings to their learning (derived from experience that may include systemic oppressionOpens in a new window) at the outset.
+From an anti-oppression perspective, educators honour their learners’ lived experience and what the learner brings to their learning (derived from experience that may include systemic oppression) at the outset.
 Without this, their ability to meaningfully participate is compromised.

 A reflection and critical discussion about racism using the experiential learning cycle: "Putting Down the Shield of Silence” (Word Count: 1,514).